Debiased calibration estimation using generalized entropy in survey sampling: Methodology

 where $g(\omega) = d G(\omega)/ d \omega$ denotes the first-order derivative of $G(\cdot)$.
 The constraint in (\ref{dcc}) is the key constraint to make the proposed calibration estimator design consistent, which is called the \textit{debiasing} calibration constraint.
 The mapping $d_i \mapsto g(d_i)$ is called the debiasing transformation.
 Including the debiasing constraint in the generalized entropy function is our main proposal.
 While the primary reason for including the debiasing constraint is to achieve design consistency, we can also improve the efficiency of the resulting estimator as it incorporates an additional covariate in the working regression model for calibration.

-Our goal is to find the calibration weights $\bm \omega$ that maximize the generalized entropy in \eqref{epy} under the calibration constraints in (\ref{calib}) and (\ref{dcc}), so that the resulting weighted estimator is design consistent and efficient.
+Our goal is to find the calibration weights $\bm \omega$ that maximize the generalized entropy in \eqref{epy} under the calibration constraints in (\ref{calib}) and (\ref{dcc}).
 The optimization problem of interest can be formulated as follows